tanweien/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Command-line interface**: A command-line interface processes commands to a computer program in the form of lines of text

 --------------------------------------------------------------------------------------------------------------------